Four Cornerstones of Educational Philosophy

-By expanding the traditional student advisory role, the Academic Advisor provides assistance with course selection, registration, financial aid processes, and/or tuition payment options, while also serving as a central source for other University services.
+By expanding the traditional student advisory role, a team of academic advisors provide assistance with course selection, registration, financial aid processes, and/or tuition payment options, while also serving as a central source for other University services.

 Collectively, the staff in the Paul J. Otte Center for Student Services, located on Franklin’s Main Campus, is available to provide the following services to both on campus and online students:

 - Assistance with administrative processes and academic advising

 - Advice concerning majors, education and career goals